 Kopf et al (2020) found no significant differences between hemodynamics group vs lung mechanics prior to hemodynamics group in terms of physiological and histological endpoints.
 The results of these combined studies validate that performing lung mechanics prior to hemodynamics procedures did not impact cardiac function.

 Collecting information on both compartments from the same subject without impacting the findings for either testing modality will shed light on further mechanistic interplay between vascular and airway physiology.
+Learn more about the technical as well as physiological descriptions of the flexiVent here.

 Contact us to learn more about the flexiVent